Cognitive Reframing: How To See Things From A Different Angle

 So instead of assuming the worst, cognitive reframing is to recognize when you’re assuming the worst about something, and logically changing your outlook of the situation to elicit better feelings.

-You don’t have all the facts for most situations, meaning that the truth is really left to the narrative of your mind.
+You don’t have all the facts for most situations, meaning that the truth is left to the narrative of your mind.
 You can fill in the blanks in a way that hurt you, or create a narrative that put you at ease.

 Understanding cognitive distortions